ninjaframework/ninja/ninja-core/src/site/markdown/introduction.md

 The problem
 -----------

-We are in the business of software development since 1998.
-And we successfully wrote applications with different frameworks for our customers.
-JEE, Spring but also Play framework (1 and 2).
+We successfully developed and maintained applications with different frameworks.
+For our own businesses and for our customers.
+Frameworks we used were mainly JEE, Spring but also Play framework (1 and 2).

-But often those widely used frameworks were more a burden than a help.
+To make it clear: All these frameworks are awesome.
+They are a huge help in developing large scale applications in Java.

+But for our use cases those frameworks often did not feel right for many many reasons.

-Somewhere in 2012 we took a deep breath and began developing ideas about the framework of our dreams.
+Somewhere in 2012 we took a deep breath and began developing ideas about the web framework of our dreams.
 How should such a framework look like?
-What are the key features we always needed to complete and maintain a project successfully?
+What are the key features we always needed to complete and maintain a software project successfully?

 Key features we wanted to see
 -----------------------------

-We discussed a lot of things.
-What are the key features that helped to make a project a success?
-What helped us as company to deliver a successful project?

-We came up with the following bullet points:
+After long hours of discussions and a lot of prototypes we came up with the following key features:

- * First class citizen of the Java ecosystem / First class IDE integration
- * Super fast development cycles.
- * Build-in authentication.
- * Html rendering / form submission parsing.
- * Simple Json reading / writing.
  * Web friendly.
 Restful architecture.
 Simple programming model.
- * Dependency injection.
- * First class testability.
+ * Plain vanilla Java.
+Dependency Injection.
+First class IDE integration.
- * Different environments for production, testing, development.
+ * Super fast development cycles.
+ * Simple and fast to test (Mocked tests / Integration tests).
  * Excellent build and CI support.
+ * Simple Json consumption and rendering for clean restful Apis.
+ * Html rendering / form submission validation and parsing.
+ * Built-in support for authentication of users.
- * No bytecode magic.
+ * Not much bytecode magic.
+Clean codebase - easy to extend.

 And because we have many customers that run their applications on the Google App Engine (GAE) we needed to support the GAE, too.

-Back in 2010 there was no (!) single Java framework that supported our use case out of the box.
+Back in 2012 there was not a single Java framework (!) that supported our use case out of the box.